twistedfall/opencv-rust/README.md

 code in [src](src) committed to the repo.
 This way, users don't have to handle the code generation overhead in their builds.
-When developing this crate, you can test changes to the binding generation using `cargo build -vv --features buildtime_bindgen`.
+When developing this crate, you can test changes to the binding generation using `cargo build -vv --features buildtime-bindgen`.
 When changing the codegen, be sure to push changes to the generated code!

 `hdr_parser.py` comes from OpenCV python/java generator.
 We've tried